 News outlets have recently reported that the number of women seeking labiaplasty — a surgical procedure to reshape and resize the inner and/or outer lips of the vagina — is rising dramatically.
 The reasons for pursing surgery are as varied as the women themselves: certain women dislike the appearance of their labia; others experience pain related to their external genitalia; and some want to improve sexual satisfaction.
-Whatever the reason, Dr. Bruce Barach is happy to speak to women from Albany, Schenectady and beyond about labiaplasty.
+Whatever the reason, Dr. Sanjiv Kayastha is happy to speak to women from Albany, Schenectady and beyond about labiaplasty.
 He thought it would be helpful to compile a list of the most frequently asked questions about labiaplasty.

 Do I need labiaplasty?

-The best way to tell whether you need labiaplasty is to meet with a board certified plastic surgeon like Dr. Barach for a consultation.
+The best way to tell whether you need labiaplasty is to meet with a board certified plastic surgeon like Dr. Kayastha for a consultation.
 Suitable labiaplasty candidates are generally women who experience the following because of their external genitalia:

 - Self-conscious feelings

 - Discomfort during physical activity (e.g., bike-riding)

 - Labia that become easily chafed or pinched

 - Pain during intercourse

 How can I prepare for labiaplasty?